Why Baptist Churches Should Celebrate Lent

 By this I mean, in our effort to move away from some of the excesses of some brands of Christianity, we have thrown out the baby with the bath water (another expression I learned when growing up!)

-February 26, 2020 is Ash Wednesday; it marked the beginning of the season of Lent.
+February 17, 2021 is Ash Wednesday; it marks the beginning of the season of Lent.
 The 40-day Lenten period is marked by a time of prayer and preparation to celebrate Easter.
 Since Sundays celebrate the resurrection of Jesus, the six Sundays that occur during Lent are not counted as part of the 40 days of Lent, and are referred to as the Sundays in Lent.
 The number 40 is connected with many biblical events, but especially with the forty days Jesus spent in the wilderness preparing for His ministry by facing the temptations that could lead him to abandon his mission and calling.
 Christians today use the Lenten season for introspection, self examination, and repentance.

 Lent culminates with Holy Week, beginning the Sunday before Easter and going up to Easter Sunday.
 The Sunday before Easter is Palm Sunday or Passion Sunday and generally celebrates Jesus’ triumphal entry into Jerusalem.
 The Thursday is Maundy Thursday or Holy Thursday and remembers the last supper.
 Good Friday is the day that we commemorate Christ’s death on the cross.
 Finally, Easter Sunday is a great day of celebrating the resurrection.